 That is when the Bilderberg Group next met, in Torquay, on the Devonshire coast in southern England.
-(Bilderberg traditionally stages its 3-day conferences at alternate 5-star resort hotels in Europe and the USA.
+(Bilderberg traditionally stages its three-day conferences at alternate five-star resort hotels in Europe and the USA.
 The meeting they were supposed to have convened in Williamsburg, Virginia in spring 1976 was cancelled after Prince Bernhard of the Netherlands was caught taking bribes from the Lockheed Corporation and forced to resign in disgrace as Bilderberg’s chairman.)

 I had forecast the Torquay conference in my magazine piece, identifying the luxury Imperial Hotel as its venue.

 This marked the end of Bilderberg’s anonymity.

 Because, sitting in the Imperial’s lobby, a smattering of Fleet Street reporters, all in possession of the actual magazine in which my story had appeared 6 months earlier, appeared to be taking bets amongst themselves on whether or not any such so-called “Bilderbergers” would actually manifest themselves.